 You’re steps away from some of the city’s most famous attractions and tons of amazing museums, all while getting to experience an old-time charm that you can’t really find anywhere else in the city.
 It’s a great way to transport yourself to medieval times while still enjoying modern accommodations, delicious food, and life after the sun goes down.

-On the other hand, if you’re looking to see Malaga off the beaten path, a stay in SoHo may suit you better.
+On the other hand, if you’re looking to see Málaga off the beaten path, a stay in SoHo may suit you better.
 While many people may take a trip to SoHo during their time in the city, it’s definitely not the most popular place to stay, but has a charm that you don’t get anywhere else (except for maybe New York City).

 Waking up in the morning and seeing art as soon as you look outside your window is ideal for lots of people, especially for those looking for more budget accommodations!

-If you’ve made it all the way south for the beach, it’s obvious that a stay in the La Malagueta is the best place for you.
+If you’ve made it all the way south for the beach, it’s obvious that a stay in La Malagueta is the best place for you.
 And if you’re traveling for business, or simply visiting just for a quick look around, you’ll probably find staying near the AVE station the most appealing option.

-However, no matter which area you choose to stay in, you’re looking at paying pretty much the same price year round.
+However, no matter which area you choose to stay in, you’re looking at paying pretty much the same price year-round.

-Because Malaga is located so far south, it receives visitors throughout the year instead of just during Spain’s peak season.
+Because Málaga is located so far south, it receives visitors throughout the year instead of just during Spain’s peak season.
 Due to this, you can expect to pay the same during the winter as you would in the summer.
-Just keep in mind that the times prices do spike are around Christmas, Easter, and during major sporting events (the Spanish do love their futbol, after all!).
+Just keep in mind that the times when prices do spike are around Christmas, Easter, and during major sporting events (the Spanish do love their futbol, after all!).

-Best Budget Accommodations in Malaga
+Best Budget Accommodations in Málaga, Spain

-If you’re balling on a budget, there are plenty of places for you to stay in Malaga.
+If you’re balling on a budget, there are plenty of places for you to stay in Málaga.
 Whether you’re on the hunt for a hostel or searching for a great deal on a low priced hotel, here are some of our top picks to get you started!